Gonzaga–Washington men's basketball rivalry

-The Gonzaga–Washington's men's basketball rivalry is a cross-state college basketball rivalry between the Gonzaga Bulldogs men's basketball team of Gonzaga University in Spokane, Washington and the Washington Huskies team of University of Washington in Seattle, Washington.
+The Gonzaga–Washington's men's basketball rivalry is a cross-state college basketball rivalry between the Gonzaga Bulldogs of Gonzaga University in Spokane, Washington and the Washington Huskies of the University of Washington in Seattle, Washington.

 Series overview

+Gonzaga and Washington have met a total of 49 times dating back to 1910.

+Gonzaga was admitted to the Northwest Conference in December 1923; the teams met a single time in conference play before the conference collapsed in late 1925.

-Gonzaga and Washington have met a total of 49 times dating back to 1910 and have met annually since 2015.
-The Huskies dominated the series up until the end of the 20th century, but Gonzaga has won 13 of the last 14 meetings, dating back to 1998.
-The Huskies hold a 18–7 lead in Seattle, Gonzaga leads the series 12–11 in Spokane, and the Zags own a 1–0 record in neutral locations, but they have never met in any postseason tournaments.
+The Huskies dominated the series up until the end of the 20th century, but Gonzaga has won 14 of the last 16 meetings, dating back to 1998.
+The Huskies hold a 19–7 lead in Seattle, Gonzaga leads the series 12–11 in Spokane, and the Zags own a 1–0 record in neutral locations, but they have never met in any postseason tournaments.

 Hiatus

 Washington and Gonzaga met 11 times between 1995 and 2006, including a true home-and-home series annually from 1997 until 2006, but then Washington cancelled the series.
 Gonzaga was dominating the series, ascending from a Cinderalla in the 1999 NCAA Tournament to regular in the top 25 polls and the NCAA Tournament every year.
 Bad blood surfaced between the schools with Huskies assistant coach Cameron Dollar breaking NCAA rules while recruiting Josh Heytvelt, who ended up signing with the Zags.
 In 2009, Lorenzo Romar and his Washington staff proposed a series three games in a row at KeyArena in Seattle, but Gonzaga head coach Mark Few took insult to that, retorting with "the chances of that happening are about the same as Bigfoot having my baby.
 That's like me saying, Gonzaga proposes a five-year deal at Spokane Arena.
 There, I just made a proposal.
 That's as logical as this deal [would be]."